CedricDumont/blog/src/posts/2019/03-09-part-1-full-fsharp-stack-a-fable-of-web.md

 init()
 ```

-Ok, these are the basics, now I woould like to explore the communication with a web api and also the elmish stuff, it seems to be the de factor framework in the Fable world.
+Ok, these are the basics, now I would like to explore the communication with a web api and also the elmish stuff, it seems to be the de factor framework in the Fable world.

+any questions ? fill an issue here : https://github.com/CedricDumont/blog